ConcurAc/bevy_control/README.md

 Utility components for controlling entities in [Bevy](https://bevyengine.org).

 ## Features
 - 3D Camera that can dynamically switch between first person and third person.
-Collisions are handled when using avian3d feature.
 - 2D Camera that can follow an entity and will zoom in or out to a specified threshold.
 - Both cameras can have transformation handled with smooth interpolation